The complexity of MinRank: Introduction

 Following~\cite{KS99}, we distinguish the following three situations.

 \begin{Def} A MinRank Problem is \emph{under-defined} if $k>(n-r)(m-r)$, \emph{well-defined} if $k=(n-r)(m-r)$, and \emph{over-determined} if $k<(n-r)(m-r)$. \end{Def}

-There are at least two ways of approaching the MinRank Problem: the \emph{Kipnis-Shamir modeling} introduced in \cite{KS99} and the \emph{minors modeling}.
-We concentrate on the second one.
-The minors modeling relies on the following observation: A vector $(a_1,\dots,a_k)$ is a solution of the (classic or generalized) MinRank Problem for a matrix $M$ if and only if all minors of size $r+1$ of $M$ vanish at this point.
-Thus we can find the solutions of the MinRank Problem by solving the polynomial system consisting of all minors of size $r+1$ of $M$.
+There are at least three ways of approaching the MinRank Problem: the Kipnis-Shamir modeling~\cite{KS99}, the linear algebra search~\cite{GC00}, and the minors modeling.
+We concentrate on the latter.
+The minors modeling relies on the following observation: A vector $(a_1,\dots,a_k)$ is a solution of the (classical or generalized) MinRank Problem for a matrix $M$ if and only if all minors of size $r+1$ of $M$ vanish at this point.
+Thus we can find the solutions of the generalized MinRank Problem by solving the polynomial system consisting of all minors of size $r+1$ of $M$.
 This is a system of multivariate polynomial equations $\mathcal{F}=\{f_1,\dots,f_s \}$, so one may attempt to solve it by means of the usual Gr\"obner bases methods.
-The complexity of these methods is controlled by the \emph{solving degree} of $\mathcal{F}$, that is the highest degree of polynomials appearing during the computation of a degree reverse lexicographic Gr\"obner basis.
+The complexity of these methods is controlled by the \emph{solving degree} of $\mathcal{F}$, that is the highest degree of polynomials appearing during the computation of a degree reverse lexicographic Gr\"obner basis of $\mathcal{F}$.

-In this paper, we take another look at the complexity of solving the MinRank Problem.
+In this paper, we take another look at the complexity of solving the generalized MinRank Problem with the minors modeling.
 We focus on the under-defined and well-defined situations, which we treat with a unified approach.
-Notice that no fully provable, general results on the complexity of the over-determined case are currently available.
+Notice that no fully provable, general results on the complexity of the over-defined case are currently available.

 The results from~\cite{CG19}, in combination with classical commutative algebra results, provide us with a simple provable estimate for the complexity of the homogeneous version of the generalized MinRank Problem.
-More generally, Theorem~\ref{thm:main} holds in the situation when the minors of the matrix obtained by homogenizing the entries of $M$ are the homogenization of the minors of $M$.
 As a special case of our main result, we obtain a simple and concise proof of the main results from~\cite{FSS10,FSS13}, which avoids lengthy technical computations.